shaoshuai0102/sief/README.md

 sief
 =============

-NOTICE: This project is under development, nut ready to use yet.

 A server listening to cookie submission to hijack session, supporting writing plugins for site specific attacks.

     sief = thief + safe

-This is a project to steal sessions, and to make your site safe.
+This is a project to hijack sessions, and also a project to make your site safer, depending on the way you use it.

 ## Features

 * Request to an image to upload cookies stolen by xss/network eavsdropping/dns hijack/other.
 * Log persistence.
 * Prebuilt plugins to attack renren.com, weibo.com, wx.qq.com.
-* Write your own plugin to do other attacks you desired.
+* Write your own plugins to do other attacks you desired.
+Plugins are loaded/reloaded/unloaded when added/changed/removed automatically, no need to restart.
-* View real-time cookie submissions and login those hijacked sessions directly in browser with [Sief Chrome Extension](https://github.com/shaoshuai0102/sief-chrome-extension).
+* View real-time cookie submissions and login to those hijacked sessions directly in browser with [Sief Chrome Extension](https://github.com/shaoshuai0102/sief-chrome-extension).
-* Ignore cookie submissions if the same one is received before during a specified period of time to protect your server.
+* Ignore cookie submissions if the same one is received before, during a specified period of time, to protect your server.

 ## Install